FREQUENTLY ASKED QUESTIONS

 My fees are based on the recommended rates of the British Columbia Psychological Association.
-The current rate is $175.00 for a one hour session.
 I accept cash and cheques but I am not able to accept credit cards.
 Payment is requested at the end of each session.
 Psychological treatment is not covered by MSP.
 However, many employee plans and extended health care benefit packages offer all or partial coverage for registered psychologists.
 As these plans vary, you will need to check with your plan to ascertain your level of coverage.

 As a courtesy to myself and other clients, I request 24 hours notice if you need to cancel your session.
 This allows me some time to try to rebook that session.
 Without notice, you will be asked to pay for that session.